The Importance Of A Cozy Home During A Pandemic

 Many of us are working from home.
 And sometimes that means we end up working from the dining room table.

-So after you’ve resolved having a space to work from, look at the rest of your rooms.
+Now take a look at the rest of your rooms.
 Clear the clutter so you can see the bare bones of your furniture.

 Decide what you must have and what you really don’t want anymore.
 Donate what you no longer love or want.